 What We'll Provide:

-Note: Any personal gear used my be approved by the BEWET trainers.
+Note: Any personal safety gear used must be approved by the BEWET trainers.
 If you have questions about your equipment, please bring it to Orientation for approval.

 Things NOT to Bring